hacdias/fintracts/RESEARCH.md

 There is also a small set of tools surround Coq[^coq], a proof assistant, that are worth mention.
 Firstly, there is ConCert[^10.1145/3372885.3373829], a smart contract certification framework, not targeted at a particular blockchain.
 On top of ConCert, a tool was built[^10.1145/3437992.3439934] to extract smart contracts written in Liquidity, Midland and Elm.
 There's also a hybrid formal verification system in Coq that uses static analysis to scan for vulnerabilities and symbolic execution for verification[^10.1109/ACCESS.2020.2969437].

+On the legal and financial domain, there are also some interesting tools. **Catala**[^2106.04826] is an open-source[^catala] domain-specific language that can be used to derive algorithms for legislative texts.
+There is also **Findel**[^10.1016/j.jlamp.2021.100665], which is a composable domain specific language for financial derivatives that can be executed in the blockchain.
+However, it is limited by supporting only two parties, no loops and there is no guarantee the contracts are executed.

 ### 3.3.
 State of F*

 The initial assignment proposed the use of the language F* to tackle this [problem](#problem-statement).
 F*[^fstar] is a language that combines general-purpose programming with a proof assistant, being based on dependent types.
 F* can be compiled to OCaml, F#, or even to C. There is some research done in F* aimed at verification of smart contracts in the Ethereum network.